Welcome to our admissions pages

-For Years 7 to 10, we’ll offer places based on your child’s performance in the entrance tests and the interview, as well as their report and references.
+For Years 7 and 9, we’ll offer places based on your child’s performance in the entrance tests and the interview, as well as their report and references.

 For Sixth Form, we’ll base a conditional offer on GCSE results, references and the interview.
-We’ll ask for proof of at least five GCSE passes or equivalent at grade 6 or above, and grades 6 or 7 in any subjects students are planning to study at A-level or as part of the International Baccalaureate Diploma (IB) Programme.
-A 7 at GCSE is required in order to study Mathematics at A Level or Higher Level on the IB.
+We’ll ask for proof of at least five GCSE passes or equivalent at grade 6 or above, and grades 7 in any subjects students are planning to study at A Level or as part of the International Baccalaureate Diploma (IB) Programme.
+A 8 at GCSE is required in order to study Further Mathematics at A Level or Higher Level on the IB.

 We’ll contact you by post about three weeks after the entrance tests and/or interview to let you know if your child has been successful.

 Leighton Park does not use 11 plus exam papers to assess students and preparing your child for 11 plus maths or other exams will offer them no advantage.
 Our assessments are based on attainment and so will only include content that the student will have covered at school.
 We want all students to have a level playing field in applying to the School.
 We do not recommend 11 plus exam papers or 11 plus books in preparing for our entrance assessments.
 The best preparation for our assessments is for students to work hard at their current school and ensure they are comfortable with all the Maths and English topics that they have covered.